-The section is aimed at giving simple recommendations for optimizing your lifestyle in order to prevent or help treat cardiometabolic disease which includes atherersclerotic cardiovascular disease (plaques in arteries of your heart, brain, or elsewhere in your body), diabetes or pre-diabetes (the dysfunctional sugar metabolism from insulin resistance or glucose intolerance), and the most common underlying culprit to all of this, visceral fat (the fat in your belly which wreaks havoc on your hormones, blood pressure, blood sugar, cholesterol or lipids, and risk of atherosclerotic disease).
+The section is aimed at giving simple recommendations for optimizing your lifestyle in order to prevent or help treat obesity-relacted (adiposity-based) cardiometabolic disease which includes atherersclerotic cardiovascular disease (plaques in arteries of your heart, brain, or elsewhere in your body), diabetes or pre-diabetes (the dysfunctional sugar metabolism from insulin resistance or glucose intolerance), and the most common underlying culprit to all of this, visceral fat (the fat in your belly which wreaks havoc on your hormones, blood pressure, blood sugar, cholesterol or lipids, and risk of atherosclerotic disease).

-Stay tuned for more education on these diseases and more detailed explanations of our recommendations.
 For starters, check out my “War on Obesity & Diabetes,” along with our diet and exercise sections for specific tips.

-For now, I will give an overview of my basic recommendations to almost every patient I see who has any risk for the above diseases and while all specific recommendations are individualized, the concepts of taking small steps toward optimizing your lifestyle can be very simple.
+This section will give an overview of my basic recommendations to almost every patient I see who has any risk for the above diseases and while all specific recommendations are individualized, the concepts of taking small steps toward optimizing your lifestyle can be very simple.

 We always suggest personalizing dietary therapy to fit an individual’s lifestyle preferences though adjusting toward a “pesco-mediterranean” pattern is our preferred goal.
 A recently published proposal articulates similar interpretation of the data in suggesting that dietary pattern with the inclusion of some “time-restricted feeding.”